 (b) In order to secure all payment obligations of Buyer to Seller under this Agreement, Buyer shall cause its Guarantor to execute and deliver to Seller a guaranty agreement in the amount of ____________ U.S. Dollars ($___________), which guaranty agreement shall be substantially in the form of Exhibit C-2 attached hereto.]

 [6.5 Performance Assurance Requirement/Termination Payment Threshold.
-If at any time and from time-to-time during the term of this Agreement (and notwithstanding whether an Event of Default has occurred), the Early Termination Payment that would be owed to Seller in respect of all Transactions, if then terminated, exceeds a threshold of ___________ (the “Threshold Amount”), Seller, on any Business Day, may request Buyer to provide Performance Assurance in such form as Seller shall reasonably request.
-Such Performance Assurance shall have a value equal to or in excess of the difference between (a) such Early Termination Payment, and (b) the Threshold Amount (rounding upwards for any fractional amount to the next nearest [Dollar]), if positive.
+If at any time and from time-to-time during the term of this Agreement (and notwithstanding whether an Event of Default has occurred), the Early Termination Payment that would be owed to Seller in respect of all Transactions, if then terminated, exceeds a threshold of _____________ U.S. Dollars ($___________) (the “Threshold Amount”), Seller, on any Business Day, may request Buyer to provide Performance Assurance in such form as Seller shall reasonably request.
+Such Performance Assurance shall have a value equal to or in excess of the difference between (a) such Early Termination Payment, and (b) the Threshold Amount (rounding upwards for any fractional amount to the next nearest $__________), if positive.
 In determining the value of any Performance Assurance, Seller may, in its sole discretion, discount the fair market value of any such Performance Assurance in order to reflect the actual proceeds that Seller could reasonably expect to receive upon liquidation of, or the exercise of its rights under and in respect of, such Performance Assurance.
 Performance Assurance shall be delivered within two (2) Business Days after the date of such request by Seller.
-On any Business Day (but no more frequently than weekly with respect to Letters of Credit and daily with respect to cash), Buyer, at its sole cost and expense, may request that Performance Assurance be returned or reduced to the extent of any reduction of the amount of the Early Termination Payment (calculated as set forth above in this Section) (rounding upwards for any fractional amount to the next nearest [Dollar]).
+On any Business Day (but no more frequently than weekly with respect to Letters of Credit and daily with respect to cash), Buyer, at its sole cost and expense, may request that Performance Assurance be returned or reduced to the extent of any reduction of the amount of the Early Termination Payment (calculated as set forth above in this Section) (rounding upwards for any fractional amount to the next nearest $_____________).

 6.6.
 Holding and Use of Performance Assurance. (a) Care of Performance Assurance.
 Without limiting Seller’s rights under Section 6.6(c),Seller will exercise reasonable care to assure the safe custody of all Performance Assurance to the extent required by applicable law, and in any event, Seller will be deemed to have exercised reasonable care if it exercises at least the same degree of care as it would exercise with respect to its own property.
 Except as specified in the preceding sentence, Seller will have no duty with respect to Performance Assurance, including, without limitation, any duty to collect any dividends or other distributions, or enforce or preserve any rights pertaining thereto.

 (b) General.
 Seller will be entitled to hold Performance Assurance or to appoint an agent (a “Custodian”) to hold Performance Assurance for it.
-Upon notice by Seller to Buyer of the appointment of a Custodian, Buyer’s obligations to make any Transfer will be discharged by making the Transfer to that Custodian.
+Upon notice by Seller to Buyer of the appointment of a Custodian, Buyer’s obligation to make any Transfer will be discharged by making the Transfer to that Custodian.
 The holding of Performance Assurance by a Custodian will be deemed to be the holding of that Performance Assurance for which the Custodian is acting.

 (c) Use of Performance Assurance.
 Without limiting the rights and obligations of the Parties under this Agreement, if Seller is not a Defaulting Party and no Early Termination Date has occurred or been designated as a result of an Event of Default with respect to Seller, then Seller will, notwithstanding Section 9-207 of the New York Uniform Commercial Code, have the right to: